jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 * T : Doc website
 * F : Create generic factory
 * T : Fairness utils : make the calculation of conditional proba more robust (more test)
-* F : Defining and validating a json schema for config files
 * B : Scikit learning : use a predict() on classifier change the joblib saved file (before and after predict()).
 Write small test program
 * A : Analyse if y_pred is in a correct location (Data)
 * F : dash adding dcc.Loading.
 Warning, this provokes bug in display (update option, blank page)
 * B : joblib md5 depends on the version of python/joblib... :S search other method to test the save file.
 Not simple